Reliability Data 9 min read Updated 19 Jan 2026 at 12:57

 Proven Durability Champions: Which Peugeot Models Age Best?

-These Peugeot models have proven their durability with 11+ years of real-world MOT data.
-They're compared against the national average for cars of the same age:
+These Peugeot models show solid long-term reliability based on 11+ years of MOT data.
+Here's how they compare to the national average for cars of the same age:

 Overall Peugeot Durability Rating: Below Average